Chukak/hash-table/readme.md

 ```

 #### Delete items
-To delete value by key call the `delete` method from the `Table` class.
+To delete a value by key call the `delete` method from the `Table` class.
 Returns `True` if the deletion is successful otherwise `False`.
 Pass the name of the key as the first parameter.
 ```python
 deletion = table.delete("key1");
 if deletion: